Bilal-Z/JS_GH_finder/README.md

 To use Github OAuth client id and client secret will be required

-this can be easily gotten from going to github settings page then developer settings click OAuth Apps then New OAuth App, plug the values into GitHub class constructor in github.js
+this can be easily gotten by going to github settings page then developer settings click OAuth Apps then New OAuth App, plug the values into GitHub class constructor in github.js